pudjamansyurin/gen-core/README.md

 - [ ] Change R23 value to 30k
 - [ ] Change C30, C31, C70, C71 value to 20pf
 - [ ] Change Q3, Q5, Q6, Q9, Q13 to TRANSISTOR
+- [ ] The Power Trace should be wider to fix voltage drop
+  - [ ] Trace between B+ to SIMCOM's VBAT at least 60mil
 - [ ] CAN Module:
   - [ ] Give Resistor 120 Ohm between CAN_H and CAN_L (optional, just give the space)
   - [ ] Add MOSFET power control and the GPIO pins